Thierry Lutonda

-Thierry Lutonda (born 27 October 2000) is a Belgian professional footballer who plays as a left-back for Eredivisie side RKC Waalwijk.
+Thierry Lutonda (born 27 October 2000) is a Belgian professional footballer who plays as a left-back for Belgian Pro League club RAAL La Louvière.

 Club career

-Lutonda prolonged his stay with Anderlecht in March 2019 for three years.
+In November 2016, Lutonda signed his first professional contract with Anderlecht.
+On 12 March 2019, he signed a three year contract with the club until 2022.
 He made his professional debut for Anderlecht in a 2–1 Belgian First Division A defeat against Oostende on 28 July 2019.
-He joined RKC Waalwijk on a season-long loan in July 2020.

-At the end of the 2020–21 season, RKC Waalwijk avoided relegation, and that triggered a clause in the loan contract to make transfer permanent, with the new contract until 2024.
+On 9 July 2020, Lutonda joined RKC Waalwijk on a season-long loan.
+At the end of the 2020–21 season, RKC Waalwijk avoided relegation, and that triggered a clause in the loan contract to make transfer permanent, with the new contract running until 2024.

+On 24 May 2024, Lutonda signed a two-year contract with PEC Zwolle, beginning in the 2024–25 season.

+On 7 August 2025, Lutonda returned to Belgium to sign for newly promoted RAAL La Louvière on a two-year contract with an option for two additional years.

 Personal life

 Born in Belgium, Lutonda is of Congolese descent.